littlejo/cilium-eks-cookbook/install-cilium-eks-api-gateway.md

 "abe9a5b2820814677afd5b280b49909f-827090963.us-east-1.elb.amazonaws.com"
 ```

 By default it creates a classic load balancer which is deprecated.
-How to create an alb or a nlb and its options ?
+How to create an alb or a nlb and its options?

 # Test